Glossary of concepts

 Sequencer

-The Domain Identity Manager is a service provided by the domain, used by the Canton protocol.
-Participants join a new domain by registering with the domain identity manager.
-The domain identity manager establishes a consistent identity state among all participants.
-The domain identity manager only forwards identity updates.
+The sync domain identity manager is a service provided by the sync domain, used by the Canton protocol.
+Participants join a new sync domain by registering with the sync domain identity manager.
+The sync domain identity manager establishes a consistent identity state among all participants.
+The sync domain identity manager only forwards identity updates.
 It can not invent them.

 Consensus